DOGE-Train: Discrete Optimization on GPU with End-to-end Training: Method

-The authors in~\cite{abbas2021fastdog} have proposed a parallelization friendly iterative algorithm for updating Lagrange multipliers $\lambda$ for maximizing~\eqref{eq:dual-problem}, see Algorithm~\ref{alg:parallel-mma}.
-We write it in a slightly adapted form since it will allow us to easily describe its backpropagation.
-The algorithm assigns the Lagrange variables in $u$-many disjoint blocks $B_1, \dotsc, B_u$ in such a way that each block contains at most one Lagrange variable from each subproblem and all variables within a block are updated in parallel.
-The dual update scheme relies on computing min-marginal differences i.e., the difference of subproblem objectives when a certain variable is set to $1$ minus its objective when the same variable is set to $0$, see line~\ref{alg:min-marginal-difference} in Algorithm~\ref{alg:parallel-mma}.
-These min-marginal differences are averaged out across subproblems via updates to Lagrange variables in line~\ref{alg:lambda-update} in Algorithm~\ref{alg:parallel-mma}.
-The crucial ingredient allowing parallelization is that in the min-marginal averaging step values from the last iteration are used (i.e.\ $M^\old$), making synchronization between subproblems unnecessary.
+The work of~\citet{abbas2021fastdog} proposed a parallelization friendly iterative scheme for optimizing~\eqref{eq:dual-problem} with hand-designed parameters.
+We generalize their scheme in Algorithm~\ref{alg:parallel-mma}, exposing a much larger set of parameters allowing more control over the optimization process.
+Since this large parameter space is difficult to be tuned manually, we will employ a GNN for predicting these parameters.

-In~\cite{abbas2021fastdog} the min-marginal averaging parameters of Algorithm~\ref{alg:parallel-mma} were set as $\omega = 0.5$ and $\alpha_{ij} = \nicefrac{1}{\abs{\J_i}}$ leading to uniform averaging.
-We generalize the min-marginal update step by considering more general parametric update steps.
-We allow $\omega \in (0,1)$ and $\alpha$-values to be arbitrary convex combinations.
-In the next section we will show how to train these values to achieve faster convergence.
+In detail, Alg.~\ref{alg:parallel-mma} greedily assigns the Lagrange variables in $u$-many disjoint blocks $B_1, \dotsc, B_u$ in such a way that each block contains at most one Lagrange variable from each subproblem and all variables within a block are updated in parallel (same as~\cite{abbas2021fastdog}).
+The dual update scheme relies on computing min-marginal differences i.e., the difference of subproblem objectives when a certain variable is set to $1$ minus its objective when the same variable is set to $0$ (line~\ref{alg:min-marginal-difference}).
+These min-marginal differences are averaged out across subproblems via updates to Lagrange variables (line~\ref{alg:lambda-update}).
+Our algorithm relies on two important set of parameters, damping factors and averaging weights.
+The damping factor $\omega_{ij}$ determine the fraction of min-marginal difference to subtract from variable $i$ in subproblem $j$.
+The averaging weights $\alpha_{ij}$ parameterize the fraction of total min-marginal difference $\sum_{ik} M_{ik}$ variable $i$ in subproblem $j$ receives.